Experiencing spotting or bleeding during your first trimester? Here’s what you need to know.

 What are the signs of a miscarriage?

-Call 911 or go to an emergency room immediately if any of the following signs of miscarriage occur:
+Call 911 or go to an emergency room immediately if you have any of these signs of miscarriage:

 - Severe pain or cramps low in the abdomen